loneyeti/snowgoose/app/(marketing)/blog/posts/introducing-snowgoose-a-unified-frontend-for-ai-models.md

 ---
-title: "Introducing Snowgoose: A Unified Frontend for Frontier AI Models"
+title: "Introducing Snowgoose: A Unified Frontend for AI Models"
 date: "2024-04-16"
 excerpt: "We’re excited to announce the beta launch of Snowgoose, an open-source SaaS platform designed to make working with the latest AI models simpler and more accessible."
 tags: ["snowgoose", "launch", "snowgander", "ai"]